Houston Weather: A high rain chance for only one spring break day

 HOUSTON, Texas (KTRK) -- The warm and muggy weather will continue as we head through the first half of the week.
-Gusty southerly winds will boost temps to the upper 70s on Tuesday.
+Dense sea fog will continue to be a problem this evening near the coast.
+Rain chances will remain low.

 Rain chances go up on Wednesday as a strong storm system moves into Texas.
-This storm system will give us a nearly full day of rain and a few storms.
-At this time, widespread severe weather and flooding is not expected.
+This storm system will give us periods of rain and a few storms, especially around lunchtime.
+At this time, widespread severe weather and flooding is not expected but a storm or two may produce strong winds.
+Away from the storms, you'll notice gusty winds as high as 35 mph.

-After a little more rain Thursday morning, our skies will dry out, the sun will shine, and our temps will fall.
+After a little more rain Thursday morning, our sky will dry out, the sun will shine, and our temps will fall.
 You might need a jacket again this weekend.

 Check the weather in your neighborhood with the free AccuWeather app for iPhone and Android today!